 News & Updates

-To subscribe to our News & Update emails, click here:
+To view the full July/August 2020 News & Updates and to subscribe to News & Updates emails, click here:

 State News (Other States)

 In April, 2020, Washington’s governor signed (SB 6287), making it the most recent state to adopt supported decision-making (SDM) agreements as a less restrictive alternative to guardianship for adults with disabilities.
 The new law takes effect on January 1, 2022, To learn more about SDM and how it is being used in other states, go to the National Resource Center for Supported Decision-Making.

 In October of 2019 Maine Governor Janet Mills signed an Executive Order establishing the Elder Justice Coordinating Partnership.
 The mission of the EJCP, a public/private partnership whose members represent a diverse range of backgrounds and experience, is to create an elder justice roadmap for the State of Maine.
 The first meeting is scheduled in September, 2020.

 NNSEJC was formed in 2018 to build capacity at the state and national levels by sharing information, resources, and expertise.
 For more information and updates, see NNSEJC.